 However, it can be difficult to figure out what type of hoist is right for you, especially if you are looking to upgrade your mobility device and/or vehicle, as there are hundreds of different vehicle and scooter/wheelchair combinations available!

-Within our Smart Lifter range, we have three different boot hoists to lift all types of scooters and chairs, including the most powerful hoist on the market (capable of lifting a 200kg powerchair) so there really is no need to compromise on your requirements.
 The hoist you will need depends on the size and weight of your mobility device and the vehicle that you want to lift it into.
+So, let's explore our options below.

-With a maximum lifting weight of either 40kg or 80kg, the Smart Lifter LM range is perfect for smaller, lighter mobility products such as manual wheelchairs and folding scooters, including the latest electric folding scooters.
+With a maximum lifting weight of either 40kg or 80kg, the Autochair 2-Way boot hoist is perfect for smaller, lighter mobility products such as manual wheelchairs and folding scooters, including the latest electric folding scooters.

-It’s also important for us to carry out an assessment to ensure we are recommending the correct hoist for you.
-Because our Smart Lifter range of car boot hoists fit in over 480 different vehicles and can lift hundreds of different wheelchairs, powerchairs and scooters, it means the combinations of car, vehicle, scooter, and chair are almost endless!
+It’s also important for us to carry out an assessment to ensure they are recommending the correct hoist for you.
+Because the range of car boot hoists fit in over 600 different vehicles and can lift hundreds of different wheelchairs, powerchairs and scooters, it means the combinations of car, vehicle, scooter, and chair are almost endless!

 If you feel you could benefit from a boot hoist, then you’ll probably have a few questions that you’ll want to ask before making a decision.
-Get in touch with the team at Autochair for more information or assistance to make sure you choose the right boot hoist.
+Get in touch with our team for more information or assistance to make sure you choose the right boot hoist.

 Autochair customer Mandy Altoft says her boot hoist is "a lifeline to maintaining independence for as long as possible”.